 Head Basketball Coach/Dean of Athletics

-Coach Patrick Springer is set to begin his 11th year during the 2013-14 season as the head coach of the Eagles.
+Coach Patrick Springer will begin his 12th year during the 2014-15 season as the head coach of the Eagles.
 Springer's tenure at MSJC got off to a fast start when he was named the Foothill Conference Coach of the Year in 2003-04, his first season at the college.
 The Eagles captured the Foothill Conference title that season.
 This past season Springer and his team again made a splash as a new member of the Pacific Coast Athletic Conference as they won the North Division crown and he was named Co-Coach of the Year.

-Duirng the 2010-11 seson the Eagles made a trip to the Elite Eight State Finals, the first time at MSJC since 1998.
+Duirng the 2010-11 season the Eagles made a trip to the Elite Eight State Finals, the first time at MSJC since 1998.
 That team finished the season 22-9.
 The 2011-12 season saw the Eagels capture their third Foothill Conference title under Coach Springer's leadership and finished the season with a 23-6 record.
 This past season the Eagles reached the 20 win mark for the sixth straight season and advanced to the Regional semi-finals, finishing the year at 21-11.
 Coach Springer also garnerd Foothill Conference Coach of the Year honors for his team's efforts during the 2011-12 season.
-In 14 seasons as a California Community College Head Coach, Springer’s teams have advanced to the State Play-off’s 13 times.
-Coach Springer has an overall record of 277-157 as a head community college coach, including an impressive 217-96 mark here at MSJC.
+In 15 seasons as a California Community College Head Coach, Springer’s teams have advanced to the State Play-off’s 14 times.
+Coach Springer has an overall record of 312-162 as a head community college coach, including an impressive 242-101 mark here at MSJC.